The Upsides (and Downsides) of Pay Transparency

 Provides an Opportunity to Close Pay Gaps

-For companies that have big objections to becoming more salary transparent, there is usually a major driving force behind that hesitation: they know, to some extent, there are pay gaps within the organization.
+For companies that have significant objections to becoming more salary transparent, there is usually a major driving force behind that hesitation: they know, to some extent, that there are pay gaps within the organization.

-This can have big consequences for employers.
-For example, look at the case of Carrie Gracie.
-Gracie was an extremely successful member of the BBC team.
-She was the Chinese editor for BBC, and one of the most senior journalists on the team.
+This can have significant consequences for employers.
+For example, look at Carrie Gracie’s case.
+Gracie was a highly successful member of the BBC team.
+She was the Chinese editor for BBC and one of the most senior journalists on the team.

-Gracie has been told she would make around the same salary as the male North American editor at BBC during her initial onboarding.
+During her initial onboarding, Gracie was told she would make around the same salary as the male North American editor at BBC.
 He made around 243,000 dollars per year at BBC.
-After accepting the job, Gracie was surprised to see her salary was closer to 164,000 dollars per year, a nearly hundred-thousand-dollar difference from the expected estimate she was given.
+After accepting the job, Gracie was surprised to see her salary was closer to 164,000 dollars per year, a nearly hundred-thousand-dollar difference from her expected estimate.

-Gracie was no entry-level novice either – she had been at BBC in numerous roles for 30 years.
+Gracie was no entry-level novice either—she had been at the BBC in numerous roles for 30 years.
 Still, she was underpaid.
-To add insult to injury, she only uncovered she was being underpaid when in 2017 the British government mandated BBC (which it funds), to disclose the salaries of their top talent.
+To add insult to injury, she only discovered she was being underpaid when, in 2017, the British government mandated BBC (which it funds) to disclose the salaries of its top talent.

-Had the government not stepped in and forced BBC to disclose their employees’ salaries, it’s fair to say Gracie might have been still employed there, and getting grossly underpaid, to this day.
+Had the government not stepped in and forced BBC to disclose its employees’ salaries, it’s fair to say Gracie might still be employed there and grossly underpaid to this day.

-Implementing a plan to disclose salaries and become a salary transparency-friendly organization allows employers to take control of the narrative.
-The BBC scenario wouldn’t have happened if the company released its own internal report on employees’ salaries and welcomed open discussions around pay gaps among employees.
-If they had committed to disclosing and fixing their pay gaps on their own, they could have avoided a lot of bad press, and in the end, a costly lawsuit.
+Implementing a plan to disclose salaries and become a transparency-friendly organization allows employers to take control of the narrative.
+The BBC scenario wouldn’t have happened if the company had released its own internal report on employees’ salaries and welcomed open discussions around pay gaps among employees.
+If they had committed to disclosing and fixing their pay gaps on their own, they could have avoided a lot of bad press and, in the end, a costly lawsuit.

-After all, whether it’s a leak, government-mandated disclosure, or a late-night conversation between colleagues after happy hour – salaries will be shared.
+After all, salaries will be shared, whether it’s a leak, government-mandated disclosure, or a late-night conversation between colleagues after happy hour.
 If employers get ahead of this, they can close pay gaps before they become points of contention.

 Boost Recruiting Efforts